tedcor/ubuntu-rtx-5070ti/README.md

 The instructions below will install the GPU drivers for Nvidia RTX 55** graphic cards from a fresh install of Ubuntu 24.04.

 ### Adding graphics repository and installing driver
 I chose the 570-open driver as it seems to work better than the 570.
+The 570 should have better performance.
 ```
 sudo apt remove nvidia*
 sudo apt autoremove